 Welcome To P255Q!

 P255Q is a District 75 school that educates students with Autism ages 4.9-17.
 Our school is located in 8 different sites throughout Queens.
 The main office is located in Parson’s Educational Complex (formerly J.H.S.
 168Q).
-All of our sites are located in community schools affording many opportunities for integration with general education.
+All of our sites are located in community schools affording many opportunities for integration with general education student/programs.
 Each site has full time speech teachers that work together with classroom staff in order to provide a consistent and enriched environment for our students.

 - A parent-support group is facilitated by the school guidance counselor.
 Afternoon and evening groups are available.